Watergate scandal: Nixon releases tape transcripts

-In mid-April, Jaworski subpoenaed 64 additional taped conversations, with a deadline of May 2.
-Nixon then spent most of his days personally listening to the tapes, taking notes and brooding in what Graff calls "one of the oddest weeks in all of modern presidential history".
-Instead of releasing the tapes, Nixon's staff typed edited transcripts, with Nixon himself sometimes excising "unpresidential" speech, namely replacing profanity and vulgarity with hundreds of "expletive deleted".
+In mid-April, Jaworski subpoenaed another 64 taped conversations, with a May 2 deadline.
+Nixon then spent his days listening to the tapes, taking notes, and brooding in what Graff calls "one of the oddest weeks in all of modern presidential history".
+Instead of releasing the tapes, Nixon's staff produced edited transcripts; Nixon himself excised "unpresidential" language, namely replacing profanity and vulgarity with hundreds of "expletive deleted".
 On April 29, Nixon released 1,300 pages of transcripts spanning 46 tapes.

-Upon receipt, House investigators realized that only 20 of the 64 Jaworski-subpoenaed conversations had been transcribed.
-Comparison between the transcripts matching tapes already acquired by investigators showed pervasive misrepresentations and intelligible sections marked "unintelligible".
-However, the edited transcripts still showed Nixon's apparent acceptance of the cover-up.
+House investigators discovered that only 20 of the 64 subpoenaed conversations had been transcribed.
+Comparison with tapes already acquired by investigators showed pervasive misrepresentations and intelligible dialogue marked "unintelligible".
+The edited transcripts still showed Nixon's apparent acceptance of the cover-up.

-In a letter, the House Judiciary Committee informed Nixon that the transcript release did not fulfill the tape subpoena.
-St. Clair moved to block Jaworski's tape subpoena, calling them "inadmissible hearsay" as Nixon was not a conspirator.
-Jaworski revealed that Nixon was officially an unindicted co-conspirator and offered, as a compromise, to keep this secret and drop the subpoena if the White House released just 38 of the 64 tapes.
+The House Judiciary Committee informed Nixon that the transcripts did not fulfill the subpoena.
+St. Clair moved to block Jaworski's subpoena, calling the tapes "inadmissible hearsay" as Nixon was not a conspirator.
+Jaworski revealed that Nixon was an unindicted co-conspirator and offered, as a compromise, to keep this secret and drop the subpoena if the White House released just 38 of the 64 tapes.
 St. Clair rejected this as blackmail.

 On May 9, the pro-Nixon Chicago Tribune abandoned the president in an editorial: "He is humorless to the point of being inhumane.
 He is devious.
 He is vacillating.
 He is profane."
-Senate Republican Leader Hugh Scott called the transcripts "deplorable, disgusting, shabby, and immoral".
-Nixon's transcript miscalculation resulted in the first poll showing that a majority of Americans supported Nixon's impeachment.
+Senate Republican leader Hugh Scott called the transcripts "deplorable, disgusting, shabby, and immoral".
+Nixon's miscalculation yielded the first poll showing that a majority of Americans supported impeachment.